Poor response to Ebola causing needless deaths – World Bank head

 Some shops in the bustling Senegalese capital ran out of hand sanitizer on Monday as concerned residents stocked up.

+Medical charity Medecins Sans Frontieres (MSF) called for the rapid deployment of staff and resources.

+"The international response is slow and derisory.
+It can equally be defined as irresponsible," MSF said.

-(Additional reporting by Pascal Fletcher in Johannesburg, Diadie Ba in Dakar, Tansa Musa in Cameroon, James Harding and Derick Snyder in Monrovia; Writing by Matthew Mpoke Bigg; Editing by Kevin Liffey and Lisa Shumaker)
+(Additional reporting by Pascal Fletcher in Johannesburg, Diadie Ba in Dakar, Tansa Musa in Cameroon, James Harding in Monrovia; Editing by Robin Pomeroy)